NFL Draft: Rollin's Top Underrated Quarterbacks for 2012

 Measurables only get a quarterback so far in this league—intangibles, experience and intelligence is the true measurement of an NFL quarterback.

 NFL scouts and analysts are like lemmings that just follow the trend.
-Nobody was sure about Tannehill, until they had him measured and playing catch.
+Nobody was sure about Tannehill until they had him measured and playing catch with receivers in shorts.
 Just forget that he repeatedly failed in the second half of the big game.
 Forget that he was moved to wide receiver for Jerrod Johnson, until he sucked it up so bad they had to bring in Tannehill.

 I'm not saying Tannehill is a bust.
 He could be a good quarterback someday—especially under Joe Philbin in Miami.
-But there are four guys I would rather have at quarterback than Ryan Tannehill.
+But there are four proven winners that are being overlooked by scouts for various reasons that have nothing to do with their performance.

 Will they get their shot and be able to prove me right?
 It's tough to say.
-Only one of them appears to be a first-rounder, so it may be a only matter of chance that they get a shot—like T.J.
-Yates last year.
+Only one of them appears to be a first-rounder, so there is little chance we will ever see these guys in action.

 Ethan Miller/Getty Images

-Kellen Moore is a totally different animal from the quarterbacks I previously listed.
+Kellen Moore is a totally different animal from the quarterbacks I'm listing.
 I will agree with the scouts' assessments that he has somewhat of a noodle arm.
 I'm not sure it is the worst in the draft, but his arm is definitely the worst on my list—and least likely to be a success because of it.

 I still like what Moore brings to the table, though.
-Like Keenum, he is the son of a coach and has a full understanding of the game.
+He is the son of a coach and has a full understanding of the game.
 I'll take that over a guy with a great arm and no brain any day of the week.

 Though he doesn't have superb arm strength, his accuracy is undeniable.
 Last season, Moore completed 74.3 percent of his passes at Boise State.
 He also threw 43 touchdowns to just nine interceptions.